-Reporting Necessary to Apply the CARES Act Withdrawal Benefits: Under Sections 3506, 3507, and 3508 of the CARES Act, the U.S. Department of Education (ED) will apply certain benefits when a student withdraws from a payment period or period of enrollment within the covered period due to COVID-19 and the school has applied the R2T4 waiver.
+Reporting Necessary to Apply the CARES Act Withdrawal Benefits: Under Sections 3506, 3507, and 3508 of the CARES Act, ED will apply certain benefits when a student withdraws from a payment period or period of enrollment within the covered period due to COVID-19 and the school has applied the R2T4 waiver.
 Upon learning that the student qualifies for the withdrawal benefits, ED will:

-As announced in the attachment to the September 23, Electronic Announcement and a December 16, 2020 COD Processing Update, schools have until December 31, 2020 to set the Coronavirus Indicator for 2019-20 disbursements that qualify for the COVID-related withdrawal benefits.
-The deadline is September 30, 2021 for the 2020-21 award year.
+Deadlines: As announced in the attachment to the September 23, Electronic Announcement and a December 16, 2020 COD Processing Update, schools have until December 31, 2020 to set the Coronavirus Indicator for 2019-20 disbursements that qualify for the COVID-related withdrawal benefits.
+Per the September 30, 2021 Electronic Announcement (COD-21-01), the deadline is now September 30, 2022 for the 2020-21 award year.

 The school may use either one of these options; however, it must use the same option for all students.
 NASFAA has received updated guidance from ED indicating a school that had begun to use the R2T4 Calculator Tool in COD may switch and use the R2T4 Lump Sum Reporting page.
 However, when doing so, the school must report all amounts not returned using the Lump Sum Reporting page, “even amounts that it previously reported using the R2T4 Calculator Tool.”
 That is, if a school decides that it would rather use the new R2T4 Lump Sum Reporting page in COD, it must include in that reporting all amounts that were previously reported using the R2T4 Calculator Tool.
 It must complete reporting for all students using the R2T4 Calculator Tool or it must complete reporting for all students using the R2T4 Lump Sum Reporting page.
 See AskRegs Q&A, Can the School Use Both the R2T4 Calculator Tool and the R2T4 Lump Sum Reporting Page For CARES Act Reporting Requirements?

-Note: According to confirmation NASFAA received from ED, for R2T4 Lump Sum Reporting, the school only reports the amounts that the school would otherwise have been required to return, but did not return under the R2T4 waiver.
+According to ED, for R2T4 Lump Sum Reporting, the school only reports the grand total amount that the school otherwise would have been required to return to ED for all students, but did not return under the R2T4 waiver (Box O on the R2T4 worksheet).
 Schools are not required to report amounts not returned by students as a result of the R2T4 waiver.
+Lump sum reporting is not done on a student-by-student basis; it is only at the institutional level.

 R2T4 waiver refers to the fact that the CARES Act waives the requirement for the school or the student to return Title IV funds when a student withdraws due to COVID-19 anytime during the entire payment period that falls within the covered period.